seoyeonch/Computational/01_Electronic_Structure_DFT/Si_bulk/calc/02_relaxation/README.md

    a final relaxation of atomic positions was performed to obtain the structure used for subsequent DOS and band calculations.

-The final relaxed structure is provided as `POSCAR_final`.

 Charge density and local potential outputs (CHGCAR, LOCPOT) were generated only in the final relaxation step.
 Intermediate relaxation steps were performed without these outputs